adhikariprajitraj/Kelly-s-Criterion-return-maximization/README.md

 - $f$ is the fraction of bet for each outcome

 I am first going to explore some data on the internet for betting and extract them and try implementing the Kelly's Criterion in that set of data.
+This project will demonstrate how to optimize betting strategies using mathematical principles to maximize long-term returns while managing risk effectively.